thoughtspot/thoughtspot.github.io/_end-user/search/hide-and-show-values.md

 ---
 title: [Hide and show values]

-last_updated: 2/21/2020
+last_updated: 2/25/2020
 summary: "You can hide and show values on the chart using the legend."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Clicking on a legend item will hide it from the chart.
-You can click it again to show it.
+Clicking on a legend item will hide it from the chart, but does not delete it from your search.
+You can click the legend item again to show it.
 The legend appears when you have more than one column on an axis, or when you **slice with color**.
 To hide and show values:

 On the chart, click the legend value you would like to hide.
 Click the hidden legend value again to show it.